Adjusted Wasserstein Distributionally Robust Estimator in Statistical Learning: WDRO Problem

 where

 $\tau$ is the coefficient in the Wasserstein radius $\rho_n=\tau/\sqrt{n}$,

-and $C$ is defined in \eqref{matrixD}. \end{theorem} \begin{remark} The assumption $\Omega=\mathbb{R}^d$ could be relaxed.
+and $C(\beta_\ast)$ is defined in \eqref{matrixD}. \end{theorem} \begin{remark} The assumption $\Omega=\mathbb{R}^d$ could be relaxed.
 If $\Omega$ is compact and could be expressed as $\Omega=\{\mathbf{x}\in\mathbb{R}^d: A\mathbf{x}\leq b\}$, where $A$ is an $l\times d$ matrix with linearly independent rows and $b\in\mathbb{R}^l$, and $\mathbf{X}$ has a probability density which is absolutely continuous w.r.t.
 Lebesgue measure, then the convergence \eqref{con} still holds.
-This claim can be seen in Section 6 in \cite{blanchet2022confidence}. \end{remark}

-Theorem \ref{theorem1} indicates that the term $\sqrt{n}(\beta_{n}^{DRO}-\beta_\ast)$ converges in distribution to a normal distribution with nonzero mean $-C^{-1}H(\beta_{\ast})$.
-Recall that we perturb the samples to achieve robustification.
-As explained in \cite{blanchet2021statistical}, the bias term $-C^{-1}H(\beta_{\ast})$ could be understood as pushing towards solutions with less variation resulted by data perturbation.
-However, this nonzero bias term may imply that the WDRO estimator is not an accurate estimation of the ground-truth parameter $\beta_{\ast}$.
-As we have obtained the expression of the asymptotic distribution of the WDRO estimator $\beta_n^{DRO}$, we may consider transforming the WDRO estimator $\beta_n^{DRO}$ to make the bias term disappear.

-We investigate the distribution of $\beta_n^{DRO}$ when $n$ is not very large.
+This claim can be seen in Section 6 in \cite{blanchet2022confidence}. \end{remark} \begin{remark}[Finite Sample Size] We investigate the empirical distribution of $\beta_n^{DRO}$ when $n$ is not very large.
 The WDRO esitmator $\beta_n^{DRO}$ is computed in the logistic regression model when $n=200$, and we plot the histograms of $\sqrt{n}(\beta_n^{DRO}-\beta_\ast)$ in Figure \ref{hist}.
 Two dimensions of $\beta_n^{DRO}$ are plotted separately.
 We conclude from Figure \ref{hist} that $\beta_n^{DRO}$ is approximately normally distributed with a nonzero mean, as asymptotic convergence \eqref{con} suggested.
-We further apply the Shapiro–Wilk test, and the $p$-values associated with two dimensions of $\beta_n^{DRO}$ are $p=0.07963>0.05$ and $p=0.06720>0.05$, respectively.
-This supports our claim that $\beta_n^{DRO}$ is approximately normally distributed even though the sample size is not very large.
-Therefore, making the bias in asymptotic convergence \eqref{con} disappear is meaningful in the sense of both asymptotic and finite sample size.
+We further apply the Shapiro–Wilk test and the test result supports our claim that $\beta_n^{DRO}$ is approximately normally distributed even though the sample size is not very large, indicating that the asymptotic behavior of $\beta_n^{DRO}$ ``comes early''.
+Therefore, making the bias in asymptotic convergence \eqref{con} disappear is meaningful in the sense of both asymptotic and finite sample size. \end{remark}

+Theorem \ref{theorem1} indicates that the term $\sqrt{n}(\beta_{n}^{DRO}-\beta_\ast)$ converges in distribution to a normal distribution with nonzero mean $-C(\beta_\ast)^{-1}H(\beta_{\ast})$.
+Recall that we perturb the samples to achieve robustification.
+As explained in \cite{blanchet2021statistical}, the bias term $-C(\beta_\ast)^{-1}H(\beta_{\ast})$ could be understood as pushing towards solutions with less variation resulting from data perturbation.
+However, this nonzero bias term may imply that the WDRO estimator is not an accurate estimator for the ground-truth parameter $\beta_{\ast}$.
+We may consider transforming the WDRO estimator $\beta_n^{DRO}$ to remove the bias term using the adjustment technique mentioned in Section \ref{adjust}.